Home > planning > ceremony and reception > registry office wedding ceremonies

 During the 19th Century, civil ceremonies became acceptable in places like register offices.
 Over the last few years, this now includes a wider variety of ‘approved premises’.

-If you think this is a boring to have as a venue, you are very much mistaken.
+If you think this is a boring to have as a wedding venue, you are very much mistaken.
 You can make many alternative arrangements for the ceremony, all to suit your different needs and tastes.
 All ideas are welcomed to help make your day extra special.

 Although most registry offices are decorated with flowers anyway, you may also add your own floral displays and other decorations.
 Take into consideration, however, that other couples may be getting married at the same venue later that day and so elaborate decorations that will be difficult to put up and take down should not ideally be used.